If you haven’t checked out part 1, here it is:

 This is by no means a complete list.
 It’s a nice sample of the dangers out there of most things that are branded as ‘healthy’ but could be the thing stopping you from losing fat.

 There’s a lot of media hype about fat, but as you can see from the list above the main culprit is hidden sugars.
-I hope this list gives you a better idea of what’s out there, the nutritional traps that are set by companies with their marketing and packaging, and makes you think twice before trusting any labelling or branding of the foods you eat and drink.
+I hope this list gives you a better idea of what’s out there.
+There are nutritional traps set by companies with their marketing and packaging.
+Hopefully you’ll think twice before trusting any labelling or branding of the foods you eat and drink.